gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-source-ideas.md

 ---
 ___

-Many of you, dear readers, are either teaching or studying metrics, and look for nice data sources for assignments, term projects.
+Many of you, dear readers, are either teaching or studying metrics, and look for nice data sources for assignments, term projects or just practice new skills.
 Here are some suggestions.

 ## The textbook